Nickhunt2243/opengl-demo/README.md

 - space &#8594; jump or fly up.
 - left shift &#8594; fly down (when enabled)

-Additionally, you can use the mouse to look around.
+Additionally, you can use the mouse to look around, left click will delete blocks, and right click will place them.

 ### Project Structure